cryogen-project/cryogen-docs/resources/templates/md/docs/customizing-the-index.md

 This option will allow you to display a number of "previews" of your blog posts on your index page.
 Each preview will show the post title followed by a snippet from the post and a link to the full article.
 Clicking the prev/next links will then allow readers to view the next set of previews.

-An example taken from the project owner's blog:
+An example of how this could look:

 ![Preview Example](/img/preview-example.png)